Trota of Salerno

 Trota of Salerno (also spelled Trocta) was a medical practitioner and writer in the southern Italian coastal town of Salerno who lived in the early or middle decades of the 12th century.
+She (called often Trotula) was one of a group of women physicians who studied in medieval Italy, at the Schola Medica Salernitana, the first medical schools to allow women in Europe.

+Trotula's fame

 Her fame spread as far as France and England in the 12th and 13th centuries.
 A Latin text that gathered some of her therapies (and recounted a cure she had performed) was incorporated into an ensemble of treatises on women's medicine that came to be known as the Trotula, "the little book [called] 'Trotula'".
 Gradually, readers became unaware that this was the work of three different authors.
-They were also unconscious of name of the historical writer, which was "Trota" and not "Trotula".
+They were also unaware of the name of the historical writer, which was "Trota" and not "Trotula".
 The latter was thenceforth misunderstood as the author of the whole compendium.
 These misconceptions about the author of Trotula contributed to the erasure or modification of her name, gender, level of education, medical knowledge, or the time period in which the texts were written; this trend often resulted from the biases of later scholars.
 Trota's authentic work (including a collection of her cures, known as the Practical Medicine According to Trota) was forgotten until it was rediscovered in the late 20th century.

-Education

-Trotula of Salerno was educated in the Medical School of Salerno, the world's first medical school.
-There, she became a highly skilled physician that specialized in a woman's reproductive system and childbirth.
-Essentially, she became the first gynecologist in the world and later became a professor at the school, gaining the nickname Magistra Medicinae.
-As a professor, she passed on her knowledge as a gynecologist to her pupils which allowed for them to improve the treatment of women's health in the western world.